Impact

 Risk and Exploitability

-The CVSS score of 7.8 indicates a high severity, and the EPSS score is not available.
-Although it is not listed in CISA's KEV catalog, this local code execution vulnerability is a very high‑risk condition.
+The CVSS score of 7.8 indicates a high severity, and the EPSS score is less than 1%.
+Although it is not listed in CISA’s KEV catalog, this local code execution vulnerability is a very high‑risk condition.
 If the attacker can write files into a directory monitored by DeepCreative, they can execute arbitrary code without additional authentication.
 The exploitation likelihood is high for systems where the application runs with elevated privileges or unsegmented file permissions, and administrators should assume the risk remains elevated until a vendor update is applied.

 OpenCVE Enrichment